kgeis/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/data-quality/index.md

 ## How to Visualize Test Results
 ### From the Test Suite View
-From the home page click on the Test Suite menu in the left pannel.
+From the home page click on the Test Suite menu in the left panel.
 <Image
     src={"/images/openmetadata/ingestion/workflows/data-quality/test-suite-home-page.png"}
     alt="Test suite home page"